Melqart- The Burning man...

 The breath of life.

 The connection between wind and flame is well known to cultures who practice metalwork.
 Bellows push air through the furnace to increase the temperature.
 If human sacrifice was practised at the tophets, surely the mythology of Heracles and Nergal indicate that a faster death, in the hottest flame possible, would be the best thing.
+But there does not seem to be any evidence for this, the cremated remains from tophets do not show that a temperature greater than average was used.

 The mythology of Melqrt is lost, but we do know that fire was part of Melqrts festival.